rodoulak/desalsim/README.md

 | Interest rate, Inflation rate             | Assumptions on CAPEX and OPEX calculations |

+For the economic analysis of a full-scale desalination plant, the equipment costs of pilot-scale units are scaled-up to a capacity of 30000 m3/d.
+The equipment (material) costs of the full-scale plant are derived from the cost of the same equipment in the pilot plant with known capacity using function *scaleup*.

+**Table 3** gives an overview of the main assumptions made to calculate the CAPEX and OPEX .
 | CAPEX                             | Annual OPEX                                    |
 |-----------------------------------|------------------------------------------------|
 | Installation: 25% of purchased equipment cost| Maintenance: 3% of the fixed-capital investment            |